How Long Does Flexeril Stay in Your System?

 • Therapies- There are many therapies available that can support the process of recovery, including one-on-one talk therapy, cognitive behavioral therapy (CBT), group therapies, and other holistic methods.
 These can take place inpatient at a drug rehab center or, in cases of lesser severity, outpatient at a medical center.

-• MAT- An acronym for medication-assisted treatment, this is a treatment plan that uses medications under the guidance of a mental health professional to ease withdrawal and assist in the process of recovery.
+• MAT/ Medication-Assisted Treatment- This is a treatment plan that uses medications under the guidance of a mental health professional to ease withdrawal and assist in the process of recovery.

 Check your insurance